knightsecret/uluwatu-e2e-protractor/README.md

      }
 },
 ```
+### --privileged
+Chrome uses sandboxing, therefore if you try and run Chrome within a non-privileged container you will receive the following message:

+> "Failed to move to new namespace: PID namespaces supported, Network namespace supported, but failed: errno = Operation not permitted".

+The `--privileged` flag gives the container almost the same privileges to the host machine resources as other processes running outside the container, which is required for the sandboxing to run smoothly.

+<sub>Based on the [Webnicer project](https://hub.docker.com/r/webnicer/protractor-headless/).</sub>

 ### Makefile
-We created a very simple Makefile to be able build and run easily our Docker image:
+We created a very simple [Makefile](https://github.com/sequenceiq/uluwatu-e2e-protractor/blob/master/Makefile) to be able build and run easily our Docker image:
 ```
 make build
 ```